DNABoe/ipad-visual-relation/PRD.md

 # RelEye - Relationship Network App

 A web-based network visualization tool that lets users build and explore visual relationship maps of key persons with draggable nodes, connections, and color-coded groups.
-All data is stored locally and encrypted with AES-256 for maximum security and privacy.
+All data is stored using GitHub-backed Spark KV storage and browser localStorage with AES-256 encryption for maximum security and privacy.

-## ⚠️ DEPLOYMENT REQUIREMENT
+## ✨ SIMPLIFIED ARCHITECTURE - SINGLE DEPLOYMENT

-**The backend API MUST be deployed for this application to function.** See `URGENT_READ_ME.md` and `BACKEND_DEPLOYMENT_GUIDE.md` for complete deployment instructions.
+**This application now uses a simplified architecture with NO backend server required!** Simply deploy to GitHub Pages and you're done.

 ## Deployment Information

 **Production URL**: https://releye.boestad.com

-This application consists of two components:
+This application consists of a single component:
-1. **Frontend**: Static React app deployed via GitHub Pages
+- **Frontend**: Static React app deployed via GitHub Pages with Spark KV integration
-2. **Backend API**: Node.js server for cloud authentication (MUST BE DEPLOYED)

 ### Architecture Overview

-**Cloud-Based User Authentication:**
+**GitHub-Backed User Authentication:**
-- User credentials stored in PostgreSQL database at releye.boestad.com/api
+- User credentials stored in Spark KV (GitHub-backed storage)
 - Enables access from any browser or device
 - Role-based access control (Admin, Editor, Viewer)
 - Invite system for multi-user collaboration
+- No separate backend server needed!

 **Local Network Storage:**
 - Network files (.enc.releye) stored in browser localStorage